hossein-sota/hossein-sota-te.github.io/_pages/about.md

 - 👨🏻‍🏫 **Teaching**: Teaching is a big part of my life, and it’s honestly one of the most rewarding experiences.

 - 💡 **Solving Problems**: I get excited by the challenge of tackling tricky problems, whether it's in research or real-world applications.
-It’s all about finding that "lightbulb" moment!💡
+It’s all about finding that "lightbulb" moment!
 """